Purchase a Brick!

 Golfers Against Cancer

-2021 to 2022 Summary
+2024 to 2025 Summary

-Three projects were selected for funding in 2022:
+Three projects selected for funding in 2025:

-To make a direct donation to support cancer research through the Golfers Against Cancer, you can click on the "Donate Now" tab.
-If you are interested in supporting a particular area of cancer research (e.g. breast cancer, childhood cancer, etc), with an individual donation of $25K or more, you can help solicit applications in that area and help select from among the applications.
+To make a direct donation to support cancer research through the Golfers Against Cancer, Donate Now.
+If you are interested in supporting a particular area of cancer research (e.g. breast cancer, childhood cancer, etc), with an individual donation of $25K or more (Donate Now), you can help solicit applications in that area and help select from among the applications.

 Why Pilot Funding is so important for Cancer Research